KISS—"Monster" Album Review

 (Universal Music Enterprises, 2012)

 KISS' Monster was a bit of a weird experience for me when it first arrived in 2012.
 At the time of its release, my interest in all things KISS was on the wane.
-The mid-'90s reunion of the original lineup fizzled by the turn of the century (as we all knew it eventually would) and a so-called "Farewell Tour" in 2000, which was hyped as being the final curtain call for KISS, only proved to be the farewell to Ace Frehley and Peter Criss.
-(As of this writing in early 2019, the current lineup is now on their supposedly last-ever, we-really-really-mean-it-this-time-no-kidding End of the Road final tour, but I guess only time will tell if they actually keep their word.)
+The mid-'90s reunion of the original lineup fizzled by the turn of the century (as we all knew it eventually would) and a so-called "Farewell Tour" in 2000, which was hyped as being the final curtain call for KISS, only proved to be the farewell for the reunited lineup.
+(As of this writing in 2019, the current band is on their supposedly last-ever, we-really-really-mean-it-this-time-no-kidding End of the Road final tour, but I guess only time will tell if they actually keep their word.)

-Gene Simmons and Paul Stanley then made the controversial decision to keep the KISS machine rolling by tapping longtime drummer Eric Singer to assume Criss' "Cat-Man" persona behind the kit, and placing new guitarist Tommy Thayer into Frehley's "Spaceman" boots and shoulder pads.
-Many fans (including this one) raged at the "disrespect" to Frehley and Criss, but the band played on regardless, circling the globe for quite a few years while flogging the usual set list of "Greatest Hits."
+Simmons and Stanley made the controversial decision to keep the KISS machine rolling after Frehley' and Criss' exits by tapping longtime drummer Eric Singer to assume Criss' "Cat-Man" persona behind the kit, and placing new guitarist Tommy Thayer into Frehley's "Spaceman" boots and shoulder pads.
+Many fans (including this one) raged at the "disrespect" to Frehley and Criss at the time but the band played on regardless, circling the globe for quite a few years while flogging the usual set list of "Greatest Hits."
 In the early 2000s, Simmons claimed that the new KISS lineup would probably not record new material, because in his eyes there was "no market for it" in the age of rampant illegal downloading and declining record sales.
 Fortunately, the Demon changed his mind, and the result was 2009's Sonic Boom—a welcome return to KISS' classic hard rock sound that easily erased the bad memories of 1998's half-baked "reunion" album, Psycho Circus.
 The mere fact that the band was creating new music with this lineup went a long way towards "legitimizing" the Thayer/Singer version of KISS in my eyes.

 Three years later, KISS returned with Monster, a new 12 track collection that Simmons described as "meat and potatoes rock" and "Sonic Boom on steroids," which sounded promising.
-I bought a copy of Monster as soon as it hit stores (yes, I'm one of those old school weirdos who still buys CDs), and even now, after all these years, I'd say the album holds up pretty well.
+I bought a copy of Monster as soon as it hit stores (yes, I'm still one of those old school weirdos who actually buys CDs), and even after all these years, I think the album holds up pretty well.

 "Hell or Hallelujah"

-Monster's lead off track, "Hell or Hallelujah," immediately topped my playlist when it was released as a single in the summer of '12, and it starts the album off on a nice, all-guns-blazing note with its classic KISS vibe.
-As they did on Sonic Boom, KISS were obviously not interested in "modernizing" their sound on Monster - it's back to basics, all drums, bass 'n' guitar, no ballads, and no trendy production tricks.
+Monster's lead off track, "Hell or Hallelujah," starts the album off on a nice, all-guns-blazing note.
+As they did on Sonic Boom, KISS was not interested in "modernizing" their sound on Monster - it's back to basics, all drums, bass 'n' guitar, no ballads, and no trendy production tricks.
 The result is a take-no-prisoners disc that should bring a smile to the face of even the most jaded KISS Army member!

 Over on Paul's side, "Freak" is probably his strongest vocal track aside from "Hell or Hallelujah," with its irresistible chorus of "I got streaks in my hair, people point at me and stare, if they ask me I say YEAH, I'm a freak !"
 After Paul underwent vocal cord surgery in late 2011, fans wondered how his voice would sound on the new material; it seems to me that he's lost a chunk of his high end, since most of his vocals here are in the lower register, but he can damn well still belt when he wants to (even if he sounds a bit huskier than in the old days).
 He warbles nicely on "Long Way Down," a middling track that wouldn't have sounded out of place on one of KISS' mid-80s albums like Asylum or Animalize, and "Shout Mercy" would probably sound a lot better if it weren't for the irritating "Woo!
 Woooo!" backing vocals during the choruses.
 None of Paul's songs are out-and-out bombs, but in my estimation, The Demon came to the table with better material this time out.